Command-line interface: Built-in usage help

 One of the criticisms of a CLI is the lack of cues to the user as to the available actions.
 In contrast, GUIs usually inform the user of available actions with menus, icons, or other visual cues.
 To overcome this limitation, many CLI programs display a usage message, typically when invoked with no arguments or one of ?, -?, -h, -H, /?, /h, /H, /Help, -help, or --help.

 However, entering a program name without parameters in the hope that it will display usage help can be hazardous, as programs and scripts for which command line arguments are optional will execute without further notice.

 Although desirable at least for the help parameter, programs may not support all option lead-in characters exemplified above.
 Under DOS, where the default command-line option character can be changed from / to -, programs may query the SwitChar API in order to determine the current setting.
 So, if a program is not hardwired to support them all, a user may need to know the current setting even to be able to reliably request help.

-If the SwitChar has been changed to - and therefore the / character is accepted as alternative path delimiter also at the DOS command line, programs may misinterpret options like /h or /H as paths rather than help parameters.
-However, if given as first or only parameter, most DOS programs will, by convention, accept it as request for help regardless of the current SwitChar setting.
+If the SwitChar has been changed to - and therefore the / character is accepted as an alternative path delimiter at the DOS command line, programs might misinterpret options like /h or /H as paths rather than help parameters.
+However, if given as the first or only parameter, most DOS programs will, by convention, accept it as a request for help regardless of the current SwitChar setting.

 In some cases, different levels of help can be selected for a program.
-Some programs supporting this allow to give a verbosity level as an optional argument to the help parameter (as in /H:1, /H:2, etc.) or they give just a short help on help parameters with question mark and a longer help screen for the other help options.
+Some programs supporting this allow giving a verbosity level as an optional argument to the help parameter (as in /H:1, /H:2, etc.) or they give just a short help on help parameters with a question mark and a longer help screen for the other help options.

 Depending on the program, additional or more specific help on accepted parameters is sometimes available by either providing the parameter in question as an argument to the help parameter or vice versa (as in /H:W or in /W:? (assuming /W would be another parameter supported by the program)).

 In a similar fashion to the help parameter, but much less common, some programs provide additional information about themselves (like mode, status, version, author, license or contact information) when invoked with an about parameter like -!, /!, -about, or --about.

 Since the ? and ! characters typically also serve other purposes at the command line, they may not be available in all scenarios, therefore, they should not be the only options to access the corresponding help information.